NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

      * Or enable just for this cloned repository by running the command `git clone -c core.longpaths=true <repo-url>`
 * Advice on long file path error on Windows when copying over files
    * Install `7zip` or some zip applications to zip the files with long path issues, then unzip in on the target directory.
 This is a general workaround for avoiding the issue and copy files in Windows.
+* Some 'Access Denied' errors on Windows when following our instructions in a CMD can be resolved by elevating the CMD (running it on the Administrator mode).

 [image_ref]: <images/CAVA_Dia.png>